Volunteer with Refugee Services of Texas

 Learn about our many volunteer opportunities by reading the descriptions below.
 Then, fill out a volunteer application by clicking on your nearest service site!

 Looking to volunteer with a group?
 Click here to learn about forming a Welcome Team.

 Refugee Services of Texas offers many ways to get involved.
 You will find a number of volunteer opportunities that cater to specific skill and interest areas.
 Learn about some of our opportunities below:

 Refugees attend many appointments during their first few weeks in the United States.
 Volunteers can provide child care to refugee children, while their parents learn invaluable information about resettling and adjusting to life in the United States.

 Administrative volunteers provide support in our offices, assisting with professional tasks such as answering phones, greeting clients, and other administrative needs.

 Interpretation services are needed frequently, due to the limited English abilities of many refugees.
 At RST, our most needed language skills are Arabic, Spanish, Burmese, Nepali, and Dari.

 RST offers legal services in multiple languages to refugees, asylees, and Cuban parolees.
 Volunteers interested in learning more about immigration are welcome to assist our attorneys as they provide services to refugees and other immigrant populations.
 A legal background is preferred but not required.

-Human Trafficking Outreach (Austin Only)
+Human Trafficking Outreach